karlb/wikdict-web/wikdict_web/markdown/download.md

 #### TEI P5 (XML)

-If you like XML or come from the linguistic community, you might prefer [these XML files](https://download.wikdict.com/dictionaries/tei/recommended/) encoded in [TEI P5](https://www.tei-c.org/Guidelines/P5/).
+If you like XML or come from the linguistic community, you may prefer [these XML files](https://download.wikdict.com/dictionaries/tei/recommended/) encoded in [TEI P5](https://www.tei-c.org/Guidelines/P5/).
 Each language pair has two XML files, one for each translation direction.